Emma is a writer & editor from the United States. She's currently living in Europe to learn and write about her favorite places full time.

 6-Day Tour around the Ring Road: Our award-winning tour around Iceland shows you everything the island has to offer.
 Our expert guides bring you to Iceland’s most incredible volcanoes, glaciers, geysers, hot springs, black sand beaches, whales, and more.
 The small group size ensures a unique and comfortable adventure.

-Golden Circle, Glacier Snowmobile and Northern Lights: Celebrate the coming of autumn with Iceland’s best winter activities!
-Darker nights and cooler weather allow you to explore glaciers, go snowmobiling, and see the Northern Lights.
+Golden Circle and Glacier Snowmobile: Celebrate the coming of autumn with Iceland’s best winter activities!
+Darker nights and cooler weather allow you to explore glaciers and go snowmobiling.
 This day tour takes you around the iconic sights of the Golden Circle.
-Hunt for Aurora Borealis at night before you head to bed in Reykjavik.

 What do you have planned for your trip to Iceland in September?
 Tell us below!